-In Sep 2011, Hancock divested 7 Whitney Bank branches located on
+In Sep 2011, Hancock divested seven Whitney Bank branches

-the Mississippi Gulf Coast and one branch located in Bogalusa,
+located on the Mississippi Gulf Coast and one branch located in

-Louisiana in order to resolve branch concentration concerns of the
+Bogalusa, LA, in order to resolve the branch concentration concerns

-U.S. Department of Justice relating to the Whitney merger.
+of the U.S. Department of Justice relating to the Whitney

 Hancock Holding Company (HBHC): Read the Full